NicolasHug/Surprise/doc/source/getting_started.rst

 <https://nicolashug.github.io/Surprise/>`_ offers two ways of loading a custom
 dataset:

-- you can either specify a single file (or a pandas dataframe) with all the ratings and use the :meth:`split ()<surprise.dataset.DatasetAutoFolds.split>` method to perform cross-validation, or :ref:`train on the whole dataset
+- you can either specify a single file (e.g. a csv file) or a pandas dataframe with all the ratings and use the :meth:`split ()<surprise.dataset.DatasetAutoFolds.split>` method to perform cross-validation, or :ref:`train on the whole dataset
   <train_on_whole_trainset>` ;
 - or if your dataset is already split into predefined folds, you can specify a list of files for training and testing.

-Either way, you will need to define a :class:`Reader <surprise.dataset.Reader>` object for `Surprise <https://nicolashug.github.io/Surprise/>`_ to be able to parse the file(s).
+Either way, you will need to define a :class:`Reader <surprise.dataset.Reader>` object for `Surprise <https://nicolashug.github.io/Surprise/>`_ to be able to parse the file(s) or the dataframe.
 We'll see now how to handle both cases.

 .. _load_from_file_example: